102nd Reconnaissance Battalion of General Karel Paleček

 The 102nd Reconnaissance Battalion of General Karel Paleček (102. průzkumný prapor generála Karla Palečka) is a special operations unit in the Czech Land Forces based in Prostějov that specialized in irrgular warfare, long-range penetration, and special reconnaissance for tactical gathering intelligence.
 It falls under the command of the 53rd Reconnaissance and Electronic Warfare Regiment.
 Considered to be the most versatile military reconnaissance unit of the Czech Land Forces as a special operations forces.

-Mission and training

-The 102nd Reconnaissance Battalion is the sole reconnaissance battalion in the Czech Land Forces.
-It is capable of conducting aerial reconnaissance, artillery observer, clandestine operation, combat control, commando style raids, deep reconnaissance, HUMINT, intelligence assessment, ISTAR, long-range penetration, special reconnaissance, special warfare behind enemy lines, and support counterterrorism; as well as observing and eliminating organized resistance.
-It forms the basis of an ISTAR task force unit.

 Organization

 The 102nd Reconnaissance Battalion currently consists of: